On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: Matching Algorithms for Two-Armed Bandits

-Theorem \ref{thm:MatchingFC} shows that the $\sigma_1/(\sigma_1 + \sigma_2)$-elimination algorithm, with a suitable exploration rate, is $\delta$-PAC and matches the lower bound on $\bE_\nu[\tau]$, at least asymptotically when $\delta \rightarrow 0$.
+Theorem \ref{thm:MatchingFC} shows that an optimal allocation of samples between the two arms consists in maintaining the proportion of draws of arm 1 close to $\sigma_1/(\sigma_1 + \sigma_2)$ (which is also the case in the fixed-budget setting, see Section~\ref{CompGauss}).
+Indeed, for $\alpha=\sigma_1/(\sigma_1 + \sigma_2)$, the $\alpha$-elimination algorithm is $\delta$-PAC with a suitable exploration rate and (almost) matches the lower bound on $\bE_\nu[\tau]$, at least asymptotically when $\delta \rightarrow 0$.
 Its proof can be found in Appendix \ref{proof:MatchingFC}.

 \begin{theorem} If $\alpha=\sigma_1/(\sigma_1 + \sigma_2)$, the $\alpha$-elimination strategy using the exploration rate $\beta(t,\delta)=\log\frac{t}{\delta} + 2 \log\log(6t)$ is $\delta$-PAC on $\cM$ and satisfies, for every $\nu\in\cM$, for every $\epsilon>0$,